-The Continua Design Guidelines (CDG) define a framework of underlying standards and criteria that are required to ensure the interoperability of devices and data used for personal connected health.
-They also contain design guidelines (DGs) that further clarify the underlying standards or specifications by reducing options or by adding missing features to improve interoperability.
+The Continua Design Guidelines (CDG) defines a framework of underlying standards and criteria that ensure the interoperability of devices and data used for personal connected health services.
+It also contains design guidelines (DGs) that further clarify the underlying standards or specifications by reducing options or by adding missing features to improve interoperability.

-This specification defines the additional design guidelines for the Authenticated persistent session CDC (APS), whose function is to provide a secure, long-lived, persistent bidirectional data channel between the WAN application and an AHD application, suitable for sending unsolicited commands to the AHD or to devices connected via the AHD.
+This specification defines the additional design guidelines for the Authenticated Persistent Session (APS), whose function is to provide a secure, long-lived, persistent bidirectional data channel between the health and fitness services application and a PHG application, suitable for sending unsolicited commands to the PHG or to devices connected via the PHG.

-Recommendation ITU-T H.812.4 is part of the "ITU-T H.810 interoperability design guidelines for personal health systems" subseries, which is outlined in the table below:
+Recommendation ITU-T H.812.4 is part of the "ITU-T H.810 interoperability design guidelines for personal connected health systems" subseries that covers the following areas: